jsafrane/openlmi-doc/doc/mof/LMI_ConcreteJob.rst

 ``boolean`` **DeleteOnCompletion**

     Indicates whether or not the job should be automatically deleted upon completion.
-Note that the 'completion' of a recurring job is defined by its JobRunTimes or UntilTime properties, or when the Job is terminated by manual intervention.
-If this property is set to false and the job completes, then the extrinsic method DeleteInstance must be used to delete the job instead of updating this property.
+Note that the 'completion' of a job includes when the Job is terminated by manual intervention.

+    If this property is set to false and the job completes, then the intrinsic method DeleteInstance must be used to delete the job instead of updating this property.

+    If this property is set to true and the job completes, then the job may be deleted after the TimeBeforeRemoval interval.

+    If there is a CIM_DiagnosticServiceJobCapabilities associated to the service that spawned the job, then the DeleteOnCompletion should be TRUE if CIM_DiagnosticServiceJobCapabilities.DeleteJobSupported is FALSE.
+If DeleteOnCompletion is FALSE, then CIM_DiagnosticServiceJobCapabilities.CleanupInterval should be non-NULL.

 .. _LMI-ConcreteJob-ElapsedTime: